Your Guide to Data Archiving

 What to Look For in a Data Archiving Solution

-Here are some key points to look for:
+When evaluating potential archiving solutions, these are some key features to look for:

-- Guaranteed compliance with industry regulations such as GDPR, HIPAA, FINRA, SEC 17a-4, FERPA, GLBA, FOIA, FRCP, SOX and more
+- Guaranteed compliance with industry regulations.
+Verify that the solution adheres to applicable guidelines for GDPR, HIPAA, FINRA, SEC 17a-4, FERPA, GLBA, FOIA, FRCP, SOX and more.